krishnamanaiducloud/Goldilocks/FORK.md

 ## Purpose of This Fork

-This fork was created for the **Embark Project** to provide customized Kubernetes resource recommendation capabilities with enhanced deployment options and container image variants.
+This fork was created for the **Project** to provide customized Kubernetes resource recommendation capabilities with enhanced deployment options and container image variants.

 ## Differences from Upstream